Who Are We?

 - Clare Norburn, Artistic Director, Stroud Green Festival

-In addition to winning the 2018 Stroud Green Festival’s Ensemble Scheme, the quartet commemorated the centenary anniversary of the First World War at China Exchange in London’s Chinatown, East Cowes on the Isle of Wight, and the Petworth Festival.
-The Bloomsbury Quartet is the 2018-19 Wigmore Hall/Open Academy Fellowship Ensemble, creating a series of musical experiences in educational and community outreach contexts, and making their Wigmore Hall debut.
+In addition to winning the 2018 Stroud Green Festival’s Ensemble Scheme, the quartet commemorated the centenary anniversary of the First World War at China Exchange in London’s Chinatown, the Isle of Wight, and the Petworth Festival.
+As the 2018-19 Wigmore Hall/Open Academy Fellowship Ensemble, they have been creating musical experiences all over London in educational and community outreach contexts, and making their Wigmore Hall debut.
 Recent highlights include the Lake District Summer Music Patron’s Series, performing in the finals of the St Martin-in-the-Fields Chamber Competition, being chosen as 2019-20 Making Music Selected Artists and making their debut on BBC Radio 3’s In Tune.
-The 2019-2020 season will see the Bloomsbury Quartet give the world premiere of a new string quartet by the Wigmore Hall/RPS Rosie Johnson Apprentice Composer, Daniel Fardon, and embark on their first UK tour with ReCentred, a programme inspired by the life and works of Elizabeth Maconchy, amongst other performances and projects.
+Looking ahead, the 2019-2020 season will see the Bloomsbury Quartet give the world premiere of a new string quartet by the Wigmore Hall/RPS Rosie Johnson Apprentice Composer, Daniel Fardon, and embark on their first UK tour with ReCentred, a concert experience inspired by the life and works of Elizabeth Maconchy.